 We expect to continue to incur net operating losses for at least the next several years, and we expect our research and development expenses, general and administrative expenses and capital expenditures will continue to increase.
-We expect our expenses and capital requirements will increase significantly in connection with our ongoing activities as we potentially:
+We expect our expenses and capital requirements will increase significantly in connection with our ongoing activities.